mrememisaac/mock-code-challenge/README.md

 ﻿# Branches

+## step-7 branch
+Please see the [readme](./VogCodeChallenge.ConsoleApp/README.md) in the console app project

 ## step-6
 Imagine we are connected to the Database now.
 We�d like to switch from in Memory implementation of Employee service to the database implementation.
 Suggest and apply a way to switch from your previous implementation to the new one and consider the methods you implemented before.
 IEnumerable<Employee> GetAll() and IList<Employee> ListAll() ** Database and Entity Framework implementation is not required